windingtree/wips/src/WIP-Draft - Community Development Fund.md

 ## Summary

-Funding of a *Community Development Fund* to be used for active development of the WindingTree Ecosystem, controlled by the community.
+Funding of a *Community Development Fund* to be used for active development of the Winding Tree Ecosystem, controlled by the community.

 ## Motivation

-Currently all WindingTree development is steered by the WindingTree Foundation.
-As WindingTree seeks to empower it's community and migrate towards a DAO, it's critical that that community gains an increased ability to steer protocol development.
+Currently all Winding Tree development is steered by the Winding Tree Foundation.
+As Winding Tree seeks to empower it's community and migrate towards a DAO, it's critical that that community gains an increased ability to steer protocol development.
 Resources are required to fund community and protocol development, and by passing ownership of resources to the fund, this capital can be steered by the collective intelligence of the community's *hive mind*.

-This will ensure that resources are placed at the disposal of the community to the direction, and benefit of, service providers and consumers.
+This will ensure that resources are placed at the disposal of the community, to the direction and benefit of, service providers and consumers.

 ## Specification

-Initially fund the *Community Development Fund* with *50%* of the WindingTree Foundation's ICO allocation.
+Initially fund the *Community Development Fund* with *50%* of the Winding Tree Foundation's ICO allocation.

   > * ICO Participants: 19,981,233.161085093075135945 LIF
   > * Foundation:        4,995,308.290271273268783985 LIF